I love orchids and love giving tips on how to grow them in your garden.

-These are shade loving (I find 50 - 60% is fine), cool growing orchids.
+These are shade-loving (I find 50 - 60% is fine), cool growing orchids.
 Sarcs thrive with plenty of air movement and humidity so trying to replicate the Sarcs natural environment is beneficial to their success.
 I have mentioned seven aspects of Sarcochilus culture below:

-1. Air movement
+1. Air Movement

 This is crucial to Sarcs and also aids in regulating plant temperature and reducing any bacterial or fungal infections.
-If there is not enough air movement, then install and artificial means like a fan.
+If there is not enough air movement, then install an artificial means like a fan.